slint-ui/slint/api/cpp/README.md

 The complete C++ documentation can be viewed online at https://slint.dev/docs/cpp/.

-If you are new to Slint, you might also consider going through our [Walk-through tutorial](https://slint.dev/docs/quickstart/cpp).

 ## Installing or Building Slint

 Slint comes with a CMake integration that automates the compilation step of the `.slint` markup language files and